minqiaowang/on-premise-adg/set-primary-standby/set-primary-standby.md

    ssh -i labkey opc@xxx.xxx.xxx.xxx
    ```

-2. Copy and run the following command to open the 1521 port in both side.
+2. Copy and run the following command to open the 1521 port on both side.

    ```
    <copy>